ZacharyGeurts/universal_equation/README.md

 Modular design.
 Modify with your favorite AI coding program.
 This project uses an SDL3 and Vulkan backend for rendering, chosen from idiocy, ignorance, and patience.

-Software with free distribution can use the engine without restriction.
+Software with free distribution can use the software without restriction.
-SDL3 and Vulkan AMOURANTH engine for game or software development, see below for licensing.
+SDL3 and Vulkan AMOURANTH RTX engine for game or software development, see below for licensing.
 Built with Grok, Co-Pilot, and duck.ai

 **If you do not intend to modify the code, watch the latest video and you may have found God.**